DeepanshuMishraa/functional-login-page/readme.md

 -login and register page -> tailwind and react

--backend -> Express and MongoDb
+-backend -> Express and MongoDb->done
 -frontend -> React and Tailwind

 --->Mongo db- connect

-mongodb+srv://testuser:<password>@cluster0.zfzv7z7.mongodb.net/?retryWrites=true&w=majority